This is based on opinion. Please don't list it on a work's trope example list.

 The anime had (believe it or not) Thaegan and her children, in the group's (minus Ichabod) final appearance.
-The part when Thaegan committed her Suicide Attack and her children didn't want to be left behind was sweet in itself.
-Then when she asked them why they did it, they tell her they just wanted to be with their mother.
+The part when Thaegan commits her Suicide Attack and her children didn't want to be left behind was sweet in itself.
+Then when she asks them why they did it, they tell her they just wanted to be with their mother.
 If that doesn't start the water works the fact that their deaths created a lovely rainbow will.

 Sorcerer Oacus's death was surprisingly tearjerking, considering he didn't even regret any of his actions.
 When he tells the heroes that the're fighting in vain, and that the Shadow Lord is too powerful to defeat he actually sounds slightly sad.
 Not to mention the part when he confesses that he was once a human, then he bursts into flames... talk about sad.

 The fate of the sorceror Dann.
 He spent the rest of his life trapped in the Fell Zone in Weld's past, unable to return to Weld or see any of his friends or family again.
 And all because his best friend and advisor betrayed him by locking him out of the city.

 Shadows of the Master